 - 1. Remove the power from the cutting system.
-Refer to Remove the power from the cutting system on page 242. - 2.
+Refer to Remove the power from the cutting system on page 244. - 2.
 Examine J1.8 on PCB 1 (control PCB) and the work lead sensor located on the I/O panel on PCB5 (I/O PCB). - 3.
 Look for: - Damage - Loose connections - 4.
 If the connections are good and the code continues, replace PCB5 (I/O PCB). - 5.
 If you cannot find or resolve the problem with these corrective actions, contact your cutting machine supplier or regional Hypertherm Technical Service team.

-Low inlet pressure for $H_2$ , Ar, $N_2$ , and $H_2O$ diagnostic codes (695 - 697, 700, 701)
+Low inlet pressure for H_2 , Ar, N_2 , and H_2O diagnostic codes (695 - 697, 700, 701)

-Image: Constraint of the plasma power supply outer cover or panels must be done by a qualified technician.
-Electron power supply outer cover or panels must be done by a qualified technician.
-Refer to the Safety and Compliance Manual (80669C) for more safety information.
+A WARNING ELECTRIC SHOCK CAN KILL Disconnect electrical power before doing troubleshooting or diagnostic work.
+All work requiring removal of the plasma power supply outer cover or panels must be done by a qualified technician.
 Refer to the Safety and Compliance Manual (80669C) for more safety information.